iExecBlockchainComputing/iexec-dapps-registry/README.md

 This application is submitted by the SetOcean team, a blockchain & mixed realities agency-incubator based in sunny Fort Lauderdale, Florida.
 The following five team members could be involved in wide-ranging capacities from technical adviser to full-time:

-Jesus Najera - Product designer & learning blockchain engineer: https://github.com/setzeus Oscar Lafarga - Product manager, lead tech, & full-stack dev: https://github.com/otech47 Balin Sinnott - Swift & kotlin senior engineer: https://github.com/bsin1 Bernardo Garciarivas - Senior frontend-engineer: https://github.com/brgarciarivas
+  - Jesus Najera: product designer & learning blockchain engineer: https://github.com/setzeus
+  - Oscar Lafarga: product manager, lead tech, & full-stack dev: https://github.com/otech47
+  - Balin Sinnott: swift & kotlin senior engineer: https://github.com/bsin1
+  - Bernardo Garciarivas: senior frontend-engineer: https://github.com/brgarciarivas
-Jordan Bruner - Web backend & API engineer: https://github.com/jordanbruner13
+  - Jordan Bruner: web backend & API engineer: https://github.com/jordanbruner13

 ## Detailed Overview
 The standard smart contract in EthScholar dapp is the Scholarship contract.
 But our dapp exists as a chain of less common EthScholar contracts.
 An EthScholar contract, or block, in simple terms, is a block of x batched Scholarship contracts.
 At the beginning, this x is represented by the initial themes within EthScholar, which is a total of five referenced in the previous paragraph but is likely to change.